 Fish can live without an air pump.
 A tank that is full of live plants can supply plenty of oxygen to a fish.
 You may need an air pump if you stock level is high in the tank, but generally with a filter or live plants you will get plenty of surface agitation to produce oxygen in your tank.

-What Are The Drawbacks To Owning A Self-Cleaning Fish Tank?
+What Are The Drawbacks To Owning This Type of Setup?

 The drawback to owning a self cleaning tank is that the concept is relevantly new.
 There is no true master kit available.
 The Aquasprouts is very close to nailing the concept, but I know some people just want an aquarium not a tank that grows vegetables.
 The BiOrbs gets a lot of things rights with their bottom filtration approach and with some low light plants, you can make this self cleaning in the long-term.
 You cannot grow vegetables with it.